ansible/ansible-documentation/docs/docsite/rst/os_guide/windows_setup.rst

         type: string
         state: present

-* To revert the settings back to the default shell:
+* To revert the settings to the default shell:

 .. code-block:: yaml